Measure 43 Initiative

 - Student-centered, hands-on learning on campus farm and gardens, at CASFS, and in partnership with other campus-based classes and programs such as the Program in Community & Agroecology (PICA).
 See the 2016-2017 Campus Food and Garden Guide for details.

-- The annual Fall Harvest Festival (September 25, 2016) and Strawberries & Social Justice Event (Spring 2017), held at the UCSC Farm, and the Sustainable Food Interactive tent that takes place at the OPERS Fall Festival (September 20, 2016)
+- The annual Strawberries & Social Justice Event (May 2017), held at the Hay Barn, and Fall Harvest Festival (October 1, 2017), held at the UCSC Farm, and the Sustainable Food Interactive tent that takes place at the OPERS Fall Festival

 - Support for Registered Student Organizations to sponsor special events and activities related to the food system.